 - Adjust flight direction and flight shape especially near the specific problem area.

 - Stay within advertised range of drone.

 Where to from here?

 After you've flown, your images can be uploaded for processing via an automatic Mobile Upload (if available) or can be added to the existing map or a fresh map by following the How to Process Datasets article for instructions to upload images from your SD card to your DroneDeploy dashboard.
-Processing of images is a feature only reserved for our paid users on our Pro, Business, or Enterprise subscriptions.
+Processing of images is a feature only reserved for our paid users on our Lite, Individual, Advanced, Teams, or Enterprise subscriptions.